Iowa State Fair Coverage

 The Iowa State Fair is the quintessential state fair.
 It’s big, it’s popular, it’s old (since 1854), it has every type of food on a stick, and Rogers and Hammerstein based their musical “State Fair” on the Iowa State Fair.

-Every year, Iowa Public Television leads the way on State Fair coverage with a six-part series dedicated soley to the Fair.
+Every year, Iowa Public Television leads the way on State Fair coverage with a six-part series dedicated solely to the Fair.

 If one is looking for a restful spot to take a load off at the Fair, check out the Discovery Garden.

-Back to Pioneer Hall I go for the youth and adult divisions of the Whistling Contest.
+Back to Pioneer Hall, Scott covers the youth and adult divisions of the Whistling Contest.

-In 2011, they asked me to host a story on the “Great Outdoors: Iowa DNR Building” due to my involvement with the DNR supported Iowa Outdoors which I host on Iowa Public Television.
+In 2011, IPTV asked Scott to host a story on the “Great Outdoors: Iowa DNR Building” due to his involvement with the DNR supported Iowa Outdoors which Scott hosts on Iowa Public Television.

-This segment includes some behind the scenes video of my Iowa State Fair “Butter!” commercials at the 1:25 minute mark.
+This segment includes some behind the scenes video of Scott’s Iowa State Fair “Butter!” commercials at the 1:25 minute mark.